emqx/emqx-docs/en_US/changes/gateway-4.4-to-5.1-incompatibility.md

 ### Authentication

-In version 4.x, each gateway is configured with a hybrid authentication for MQTT.
+In version EMQX 4.x, each gateway is configured with a hybrid authentication for MQTT.

-But in 5.0, we need to configure a separate authenticator for each gateway.
+But in EMQX 5.0, you need to configure a separate authenticator for each gateway.
 For example:

 ```
 gateway.coap {